12/23/2019 / By Evangelyn Rodriguez

 The researchers also reported that HCP reversed the imbalance in the mice’s gut microbiota composition by reducing the number of pathogenic bacteria that belong to the Vibrio and Bacillus genera.
 This restored intestinal homeostasis in the mice to some degree.
 (Related: Herbal remedy that was effective against SARS found to be beneficial for acute lung injury.)

 HCP treatment also inhibited inflammation and increased the production of interleukin-10 (IL-10) — an anti-inflammatory signaling molecule (cytokine) — by reducing intestinal levels of Toll-like receptors interleukin-1B.
-Toll-like receptors are proteins involved in immune response, while interleukin-1is a pro-inflammatory cytokine.
+Toll-like receptors are proteins involved in immune response, while interleukin-1B is a pro-inflammatory cytokine.
 HCP treatment also alleviated lung injury and intestinal dysfunction caused by H1N1 infection.

 Based on these results, the researchers concluded that HCP can be used to prevent intestinal damage and gut microbiota imbalance caused by H1N1 viral infection.